studstill/single-resource-rest-api/README.md

-#How to Use:
+This repo creates a single resource rest API with Express that's backed by Mongo.

-##This repo creates a single resource rest API with Express that's backed by Mongo.
+#How to test:

 - Clone this repo into a local directory on your computer